-The CNC router can be used for cutting 2D part files as well as 3D surfacing.
-As we have a 3-Axis, it is unable to make undercuts or bevel cuts.
-Before your part can be milled, you need to review your file with the technician.
-The technician will quickly preview your file for errors and correct settings.
-All CNC Milling requires There is a 3 day lead time for the CNC router.
+Our 3-Axis CNC router can be used for cutting 2D part files as well as 3D surfacing.
+While it is unable to cut any undercuts, it has the capacity to cut through materials up to 3” thick.
+Before your part can be milled, you need to review your file with the technician to ensure that it can be processed and to discuss the cost of running your file.
+All CNC Milling requires a 3-day lead time.

 Techno LC Series 4896 3-Axis CNC Router.
 This mill has a 4’x8’ bed with a 4” gantry clearance (Z height).

 The cost to use the CNC router is $30 per hour, with a minimum charge of one hour.
 There is a $6 file set up fee which includes the review of your file and the set up on the CNC bed.